SEO & Visibility

 Is FAQ schema still useful?

 Yes, but only if your FAQ content is actually present on the page.
-Only add FAQ schema if the questions AND answers are literally visible to visitors.
-Don't expect guaranteed rich results, but it does help for structured content that search engines can interpret.
+Only add FAQ schema when the questions AND answers are literally visible on the page.
+Do not expect guaranteed rich results, but it does help for structured content that search engines can interpret.
 Do not copy-paste FAQs from a template if they are not on the page.

 Can I include prices in Service structured data?

 This is advanced territory.
 If you want to mark up prices, you must do so carefully with Offer + PriceSpecification schema, and only if the prices are also literally visible on the page.
-For most service pages, we recommend: keep descriptions factual and priceless.
-If in doubt, omit prices from structured data and only mention them in your regular page content.
+For most service pages we recommend: keep descriptions factual and price-free.
+If in doubt, leave prices out of structured data and only mention them in your regular page content.

 What is the difference between WebPage and Article?

 WebPage is the generic type for any web page.
 Article is a subtype specifically for news articles, blog posts, or journalistic content.
-BlogPosting is another subtype of Article, specifically for blog content.
+BlogPosting is in turn a subtype of Article, specifically for blog content.
 Use BlogPosting for blog posts, NewsArticle for news articles, Article for general articles, and WebPage for all other pages (services, contact, about us).
 Always choose the most specific type that fits.

 Sources and references